Dynamics in near-threshold $J/\psi$ photoproduction: Results and discussion

 \subsection{Production mechanisms}

-As previously mentioned, establishing that charmonium photoproduction near threshold is due to short range fluctuations in the photon beam is needed in order to be able to use this reaction to extract the proton tensor charge.
-If the contribution from charm exchange is found to be sizeable, this process may be a low-energy probe of the intrinsic charm component of the nucleon wave function~\cite{Brodsky:1980pb,Saleev:1994dn}, whose extraction from inclusive measurements at higher energies has recently been studied~\cite{Ball:2022qks,Guzzi:2022rca}.
+As previously mentioned, establishing that charmonium photoproduction near threshold is due to short-range fluctuations in the photon beam is needed in order to be able to use this reaction to extract the proton tensor charge.
+If the contribution from charm exchange is found to be sizable, this process may be a low-energy probe of the intrinsic charm component of the nucleon wave function~\cite{Brodsky:1980pb,Saleev:1994dn}, whose extraction from inclusive measurements at higher energies has recently been studied~\cite{Ball:2022qks,Guzzi:2022rca}.

 The formalism in \cref{S:formalism} allows us to clearly identify production quantities for each channel individually, and thus we can test the factorization hypotheses by assessing the strength of open charm contributions based on available data.
 The coupled-channel $S$-wave amplitude in \cref{eq:amp} can be explicitly written as \begin{widetext}